prate3k/chunk-restriction-plugin/README.md

 Type: `Boolean`
 Default: `false`

 Enable logging information about all the chunks who are within the defined restriction.
+Make sure `stats.logging` is set to `log` in your webpack configuration. (see [stats logging](https://webpack.js.org/configuration/stats/#statslogging) for more details)

 ### `safeSizeDifference`